oatlog/oatlog/doc/proposal/main.typ

 - Steensgaard style unification-based points-to analysis since these were all used to benchmark egglog @egglog.

-For extraction we are leaning towards creating our own benchmarks, but also consider using the egg extraction gym @egggym, but it has a problem of the benchmarks testing the worst case instead of the average case and the graphs are not very realistic.
+For extraction we are leaning towards creating our own benchmarks.
+We are also considering using the egg extraction gym @egggym, but it has a problem of the benchmarks testing the worst case instead of the average case and the scenarios are very synthetic.

 #todo[regarding Alejandro's SyCAM: We find little public information on this as we suppose it is not
 yet published, and while it seems like a reasonable application we think leaning on egglog's existing